 - 1. To enable pupils' personal development to help them to be successful in their future careers including promoting confidence, reflection and self-esteem. - 1.1.
 To help pupils develop high aspirations and consider a broad and ambitious range of careers. - 1.2.
 To support more vulnerable young people, including those with special education needs and those at risk of becoming NEETs and are at risk of disengaging. - 2.
 To enable pupils to develop a knowledge of work, careers and training opportunities available to them post-16. - 2.1.
-To enable pupils to use their experience of work, including work experience, to extend their understanding of work. - 2.2.
+To enable pupils to use their experience of the workplace, including work experience, to extend their understanding of work. - 2.2.
 To enable pupils to learn about the way business enterprises operate, workplace roles and conditions and rights and responsibilities in the work place. - 2.3.
 To enable pupils to develop an awareness of the extent and diversity of local and national employment opportunities. - 2.4.
 To enable pupils to have the opportunity of experiencing ideas, challenges and applications from the world of business. - 2.5.
 To provide pupils with real-life contacts from the world of work. - 3.
-To develop pupils' skills for employability including how to write CVs, interview skills, financial capability & enterprise skills and teamwork.
+To develop pupils' skills for employability including how to write CVs, interview skills, financial capability & enterprise skills and teamwork. - 4.
+To ensure all opportunities and information are communicated to pupils, staff and parents for our careers programme.